-During 2009, the Company incurred \$25 million of costs for SGA programs which will result in an improvement in the efficiency and effectiveness of various support functions.
+In 2009, the Company commenced various SGA programs which will result in an improvement in the efficiency and effectiveness of various support functions.
 The programs realign these functions to provide greater consistency across processes, procedures and capabilities in order to support the global organization.
-The Company expects to incur an additional \$16 million in 2010 for these programs.
-The charges represent cash payments for severance and other cash costs associated with the elimination of salaried positions.
-The above costs impacted operating segments for the year-to-date period, as follows (in millions): North America-\$10: Europe-\$13: Latin America-\$1: and Asia Pacific-\$1.
+The Company incurred \$15 million of costs for 2010 which included cash payments for severance and other cash costs associated with the elimination of salaried positions.
+The above costs impacted operating segments for the year-to-date period, as follows (in millions): North America -\$11; Europe-\$2; and Asia Pacific-\$2.